Fifth Church of Christ, Scientist (Seattle)

-The former Fifth Church of Christ, Scientist, located at 3515 South Alaska Street (corner of 36th Avenue, South) in the Columbia City neighborhood in the Rainier Valley area of Seattle, Washington, is an historic Christian Science church edifice, whose original entrance was on 36th Avenue.
+The former Fifth Church of Christ, Scientist, located at 3515 South Alaska Street (corner of 36th Avenue, South) in the Columbia City neighborhood in the Rainier Valley area of Seattle, Washington, is a historic Christian Science church edifice, whose original entrance was on 36th Avenue.
 South.
 Built in 1921. was designed by Earl A. Roberts in the Greek Revival and Neo-Palladian styles.
 It is a contributing property in the Columbia City Historic District, which was added to the National Register of Historic Places on September 8, 1980.
 Fifth Church is no longer in existence.
 The building is now the Rainier Arts Center.
 The only major exterior change made by the center was the relocation of the front entrance to Alaska Street.